elastic/elasticsearch/docs/internal/DistributedArchitectureGuide.md

 Up until now we have discussed only ephemeral tasks.
 If we want a task to survive node failures, it needs to be registered as a persistent task at the cluster level.

-Plugins can register persistent tasks by implementing [PersistentTaskPlugin] and returning one or more [PersistentTasksExecutor] instances.
+Plugins can register persistent tasks definitions by implementing [PersistentTaskPlugin] and returning one or more [PersistentTasksExecutor] instances.
 These are collated into a [PersistentTasksExecutorRegistry] which is provided to [PersistentTasksNodeService] active on each node in the cluster, and a [PersistentTasksClusterService] active on the master.

 The [PersistentTasksClusterService] runs on the master to manage the set of running persistent tasks.
 It periodically checks that all persistent tasks are assigned to live nodes and handles the creation/completion/removal and updates to the state of persistent task instances in the cluster state.